nevrome/mobest/docs/basic.md

 The combined ($\text{C1}*\text{C2}$) similarity probability search results for the sample Stuttgart for 6500 BC.
 ```

+This figure is the main result of this write-up.

+***

+## Improving the similarity search map plot

+This figure is not particularly beautiful, though.
+We can and should apply some changes to this plot to make it more readable and visually pleasing.

 ## Simple permutations

 ### Multiple search time slices